 Recommended reading: How to get a fast Wordpress website [17 actions]

-Normally, webmasters are very conscious about the loading time of the frontend of their website but they tend to ignore the loading time of their backend.
+Normally, as webmasters, at CollectiveRay, we are very conscious about the loading time of the frontend of their website but they tend to ignore the loading time of their backend.
 In fact, loading time of the Wordpress admin backend is as important as the frontend; since you’re spending most of your time on the backend, it can affect your overall work productivity.

 Here are a few ways you can reduce the loading time of your make wp admin faster.